 The PAE is also based on a machine learning platform, which will capture data entered by users, and over years can mine the results of the preservation efforts.
 The result will be a highly refined tree preservation formula with each and every project, and each and every year.

 Analysis of historical tree preservation projects using the Tree Matrix formula has resulted in 70% survival score being the baseline for long-term tree preservation success.
 If the user cannot attain at least a 70% survival rating, it may not be prudent to keep the tree.
+Scores from 60-70% suggest that survival is possible, but that significant after-care is required.
 The higher the percentage obtained, the better the long-term chances for survival and the less post-construction treatments are necessary.

 The Tree Matrix tree survival algorithm was awarded a U.S. Patent for its innovative and scientific approach to predicting, displaying and mitigating root zone disruptions.

 Condition ratings can be obtained by one of several scales in use within the arboricultural industry.
-The International Society of Arboriculture (ISA) published an excellent scale in 1978 that still in use today (Journal of Arboriculture 4(11), November, 1978).
-Ratings within the PAE are to be: Excellent, Good, Good to Fair, Fair or Poor.
+The International Society of Arboriculture (ISA) published a scale in 1978 that still in use today (Journal of Arboriculture 4(11), November, 1978).
+Ratings within the PAE are to be: Good, Fair or Poor.
+Trees rated to be excellent to good, are considered to be 'Good.'
+Trees that are good to fair, are considered to be 'Fair.'
+Anything below fair is considered to be 'Poor.'
 Each is assigned a numerical value within the formula.

 The user will have to identify the season of impact based upon their geographical location.

-The user can further enhance the calculations by specifying how many sides of the root zone are impacted by the development.
+The user can further enhance the calculations by specifying how many "sides" of the root zone are impacted by the development.
+The first side is established by the first line of root pruning, or excavation, within the CRZ.
 If three or more sides are impacted the chance of the tree surviving drops considerably, and may suggest that changes should be made to the proposed construction to protect more of the root system.